 - 16:00 Holy Communion or Choral Evensong (1st and 3rd Sunday of the month)

 Our principal services are always followed by refreshments (indeed, excellent coffee!) and on special occasions with community meals.

 Please note that Gluten-free wafers (senza-glutine) are available at all our Eucharistic celebrations.
 Please tell the priest before the service if you require this.

-finally. . . .
+Finally. . . .

-Thank you and we look forward to welcoming you to our fellowship.
+We look forward to welcoming you to our fellowship.